AlaiveCYA/allocator/README.md

 ## General info
 A simple custom implementation of memory allocator similar to malloc.
 Allocation is based on first fit algorithm and is using sbrk system call to change heap pointer.
-All allocations are round up to multiples of 8
+All allocations are round up to multiples of 8.
+If you are not using clang or gcc you have to call initializeAllocator() before use.
+Allocator collects statistics from runtime and allows user to print them at the end of runtime or fetch them in struct.
+In this library, following functions are shared to user:

+mylloc(size)
+myfree(ptr)
+initializeAllocator()
+enableOutput()
+disableOutput()
+dumpMemory()

 ## Setup
 To use this library you have to do the following: